ratnesh2001/python-astropy/README.md

 <p>

 ### 3.
-<b>Crab Nebula (M1): <b> At the center of the nebula lies the Crab Pulsar (Neutron Star) which emits pulses of radiation from gamma rays to radio waves.
+<b>Crab Nebula (M1): </b> At the center of the nebula lies the Crab Pulsar (Neutron Star) which emits pulses of radiation from gamma rays to radio waves.

 <p float="left">
   <img src="Images/5.jpg" />